-When on the ground and connected to the Internet via Wi-Fi or cellular data, live global traffic that includes the decoded callsign, departure, destination, and ETA can be streamed.
+In partnership with FlightAware, when on the ground and connected to the Internet (Wi-Fi or Cellular Data) you can stream live global traffic (including decoded callsign, Departure, Destination, and ETA).

 Internet Traffic is disabled automatically after takeoff unless connected to the internet via Wi-Fi or hotspot.
 It is impossible to display Internet Traffic while connected to an ADS-B receiver.